 The directional methods progress iteratively from one set of model parameters to a new set that have a better objective criterion.
 This is achieved by determining a direction of improvement, and then the optimal step length in that direction.
-The directional methods assume there exist a minima within the space.
 The determination of the direction is what separates the different optimization methods.
 It is given by one parameter and the direction between the last two best parameter sets (for Brent method), or by a function of the gradient of the objective function.
 The methods using the gradient are more powerful, but require more evaluations.
 The directional methods depend on a starting point for their iterations.
 This choice of the starting point is important for the performance of the methods.
 It influences the calculation time and possibly which (local) optimum that is reached.